 Walls: Hang portraits that are slightly wrong: family photos with the eyes cut out, thrift store paintings with subtle additions (a painted shadow, a lurking figure).
 Lean a tall mirror against the end wall, angled slightly so guests see themselves approaching and can’t tell if the reflection is correct.

 Sound: A hallway is the perfect place for directional sound.
 A small speaker at ankle level playing faint scratching or breathing sounds will unsettle anyone walking past.
+Our Art of the Jump Scare masterclass covers timing and placement for maximum effect.

 You don’t need a massive budget to decorate well.
 Here’s a realistic breakdown for a full-house transformation: